Adir7SK/Qcodes/asv_benchmark/Readme.md

 Additional usefull information for every step:

 * About installation - Airspeed velocity is a standard Python package, and the latest version may be installed with pip install asv.
-The project uses setuptools, and can also be installed by cloning the repository and using: python setup.py install.
+The project uses setuptools, and can also be installed by cloning the repository and using: ```python setup.py install```.
 For more information: https://asv.readthedocs.io/en/latest/installing.html

 * Airspeed Velocity manages building and Python virtualenvs by itself, unless told otherwise.